Nick Tandy: International sports car racing

 Tandy joined the Porsche factory team at the United SportsCar Championship for the 2014 season.
 He shared a Core Porsche 911 RSR in the GTLM class with Richard Lietz.
 He won the season-opening Rolex 24 at Daytona with Lietz and Patrick Pilet.

-In 2015 he partnered Patrick Pilet in the United SportsCar Championship.
+In 2015, Tandy partnered Patrick Pilet in the United SportsCar Championship.
 He claimed four wins and a third-place finish, helping his teammate to win the drivers championship, as well as the teams championship and also overall win in 2015 Petit Le Mans with a Porsche 911 RSR of GTLM class.

 Also in 2015, Tandy joined the Porsche LMP1 factory team at the 6 Hours of Spa-Francorchamps and 24 Hours of Le Mans, winning the French classic.
-The Brit also drove a KCMG Oreca Nissan at five rounds of the World Endurance Championship, helping the team to finish runner-up in the LMP2 standings.
+He also drove a KCMG Oreca Nissan at five rounds of the World Endurance Championship, helping the team to finish runner-up in the LMP2 standings.

 Tandy driving at the 2022 24 Hours of Le Mans.

 In 2016, Tandy continued sharing a factory Porsche 911 with Pilet at the GT Le Mans class of the IMSA SportsCar Championship, scoring a class win at Long Beach and a second place at Austin.

-The Brit returned to Porsche's LMP1 factory team for the 2017 FIA World Endurance Championship, where he scored multiple podiums but no wins.
+Tandy returned to Porsche's LMP1 factory team for the 2017 FIA World Endurance Championship, where he scored multiple podiums but no wins.

-As Porsche left sports prototype racing for 2018, Tandy returned to the IMSA SportsCar Championship, sharing the #911 car with Pilet.
-He earned two wins and ranked 7th in the GTLM class standings.
-In 2019 he was runner-up with three wins.
+As Porsche left sports prototype racing for 2018, Tandy returned to the IMSA SportsCar Championship, sharing the No. 911 car with Pilet.
+He earned two wins and ranked seventh in the GTLM class standings.
+In 2019, he was runner-up with three wins.
 Also in 2019, he finished third at the 24 Hours of Le Mans, with Earl Bamber as third driver.

-Tandy continued the #911 GTLM car at the 2020 IMSA SportsCar Championship, now partnering with Frédéric Makowiecki.
-The duo got two wins and finished 5th in points.
-Also he scored a DNF at the 24 Hours of Le Mans with an Aurus LMP2.
+Tandy continued the No. 911 GTLM car at the 2020 IMSA SportsCar Championship, now partnering with Frédéric Makowiecki.
+The duo got two wins and finished fifth in points.
+He also scored a DNF at the 24 Hours of Le Mans with an Aurus LMP2.

 Corvette Racing signed Tandy for the 2021 IMSA SportsCar Championship.
 Driving with Tommy Milner, he claimed four wins and finished runner-up in the GTLM class, behind their teammates.

-In 2022, the driver continued sharing a factory Corvette with Milner, but in the FIA World Endurance Championship.
-He got a win and two runner-ups, and was 6th in the GTE drivers ranking.
+In 2022, Tandy continued sharing a factory Corvette with Milner, but in the FIA World Endurance Championship.
+He got a win and two runner-ups, and was sixth in the GTE drivers ranking.

 Tandy returned to the Porsche for the 2023 season to drive a Porsche 963 prototype.

 Personal life

-Tandy from Pavenham, Bedfordshire now resides in neighbouring village Felmersham with his wife and 2 children.
+Tandy from Pavenham, Bedfordshire now resides in neighbouring village Felmersham with his wife and two children.
 He was educated at the local state schools: Pinchmill Lower School in Felmersham, Lincroft Middle School in Oakley and Sharnbrook Upper School and Community College in Sharnbrook.
 Nick's brother Joe died in a road traffic accident in Bromham, Bedfordshire on 13 May 2009.
 Nick drove for his late brother's team, Joe Tandy Racing, from 2006 until his Euroseries deal in mid-2009.